Condom: 1800 through 1920s

 The German military was the first to promote condom use among its soldiers in the later 19th century.
-Early 20th century experiments by the American military concluded that providing condoms to soldiers significantly lowered rates of sexually transmitted diseases.
+Early 20th century experiments by the American military concluded that providing condoms to soldiers significantly lowered rates of sexually transmitted infections.
 During World War I, the United States and (at the beginning of the war only) Britain were the only countries with soldiers in Europe who did not provide condoms and promote their use.

 In the decades after World War I, there remained social and legal obstacles to condom use throughout the U.S. and Europe.
 Founder of psychoanalysis Sigmund Freud opposed all methods of birth control because their failure rates were too high.
 Freud was especially opposed to the condom because he thought it cut down on sexual pleasure.
 Some feminists continued to oppose male-controlled contraceptives such as condoms.
 In 1920 the Church of England's Lambeth Conference condemned all "unnatural means of conception avoidance".
 The Bishop of London, Arthur Winnington-Ingram, complained of the huge number of condoms discarded in alleyways and parks, especially after weekends and holidays.

 However, European militaries continued to provide condoms to their members for disease protection, even in countries where they were illegal for the general population.
 Through the 1920s, catchy names and slick packaging became an increasingly important marketing technique for many consumer items, including condoms and cigarettes.
 Quality testing became more common, involving filling each condom with air followed by one of several methods intended to detect loss of pressure.
 Worldwide, condom sales doubled in the 1920s.